 For more information on Scams Marshals please click here.

 Friends Against Scams Organisations

-If a business, organisation or charity would like to be involved, they can become a Friends Against Scams Organisation by pledging to actively promote the initiative.
+If a business, organisation or charity would like to be involved, they can become a Friends Against Scams organisation by pledging to actively promote the initiative.
 The easiest way to do this is to make all employees Friends.
 Organisations may also wish to encourage their customers to become Friends as well.

-To register your interest as a Friends Against Scams Organisation please click here.
+To register your interest as a Friends Against Scams organisation, please click here.

 SCAMbassadors are MPs, senior officials or someone who will use their influence to raise the profile of scams at a national level.
 They can raise the issue of scams as a key topic of concern in parliament and encourage their local authority to sign up to Friends Against Scams.

 This resource has been designed to assist professionals and practitioners who will be interacting with victims of scams, this includes but is not limited to; social workers, community nurses, volunteers and befrienders.
-The E-Learning will give you an understanding of the scale of the problem of scams, an insight into the behaviour of the criminals behind scams, an understanding of the legislation that can be used to support scam victims and to prosecute criminals behind scams, and practical advice on how best to support a victim of scams.
-To start the practioner e-learning (around 45 minutes) click here.
+The e-learning will give you an understanding of the scale of the problem of scams, an insight into the behaviour of the criminals behind scams, an understanding of the legislation that can be used to support scam victims and to prosecute criminals behind scams, and practical advice on how best to support a victim of scams.
+To start the practitioner e-learning (around 45 minutes) click here.